The Ultimate Guide: How to Write TV & YouTube Commercials

 With the use of soft background music & perfect editing techniques, it becomes a wonderful yet simple TV commercial.

-The script gives you the importance of the product in daily life, the phone’s various features.
+The script gives you the importance of the product in daily life, and the phone’s various features.

 Happiness is what the product eventually gives you.
 That’s why I also included the line “Bringing happiness to life”.